 You are responsible for getting rid of your own rubbish domestic waste on a regular basis.
-Contact details for Refuse Disposal service providers in your area are provided at the back of this booklet.
 Payment for this service is your responsibility.
 The County Council may request proof that you have proper refuse disposal in place.

 ON BIN DAY